dav7d-55/dav7d-55/README.md

 - 👋 Hi, I’m David Otieno
 - 👀 I’m interested in C# and Java
 - 🌱 I’m currently learning C# and Java
-- 💞️ I’m looking to collaborate on Java
+- 💞️ I’m looking to collaborate in C#
 - 📫 How to reach

 <!---